-Other studies [20-23] used a combination of DM and GIS techniques to construct disaster susceptibility maps.
+Other studies [20], [21], [22], [23] used a combination of DM and GIS techniques to construct disaster susceptibility maps.
 The central objective of these studies focuses on the identification and classification of vulnerable areas to natural disasters with the difference that different DM models are used in the different research works.

-2.2 Man-Made Disasters
+2.2 Man-made disasters

-Regarding man-made disasters, Smith et al. [24] developed a research that consisted in the implementation of Big Data technologies for disaster management.
-They used the statistical tool R, as well as its visualization capabilities, to analyze a dataset regarding fires that occurred in Australia.
+Regarding man-made disasters, Smith et al. [24] developed a research that consisted in the implementation of Big Data technologies for disaster management where they used the statistical tool R, as well as its visualization capabilities, to analyze a dataset regarding fires that occurred in Australia.
+The goal was to determine the optimal response time for firefighters, thus minimizing losses.

 Still in the context of fire data analysis, Balahadia et al. [25] applied the K-means clustering algorithm to generate patterns and create clusters of fire events based on the recorded data of fires that occurred in the city of Manila, Philippines.
-In summary, the goal was to obtain characteristics of fire events that can be used for risk assessment and risk management concerning these types of disasters as well as to assist in the development of prevention measures.
+In summary, the goal was to obtain characteristics of fire events that can be used forrisk assessment and risk management concerning these types of disasters as well as to assist in the development of prevention measures.

-In the study of Asgary et al. [26] an attempt was made to use spatiotemporal methods to analyze the spatial and temporal patterns of fire-related incidents in Toronto, Canada.
+In the study [26] an attempt was made to use spatiotemporal methods to analyze the spatial and temporal patterns of fire-related incidents in Toronto, Canada.
 Insights were extracted by analyzing the relationship between the economic, physical, and environmental aspects of various neighborhoods and the total number of fires that occurred in those neighborhoods.

-In the study of Liu et al. [27] was proposed a DM method based on using Bayesian Network to model building fires in urban areas.
+In the study [27] was proposed a DM method based on using Bayesian Network to model building fires in urban areas.
 From the historical records of fires in a city in china between 2014 and 2016, they analyzed the potential fire risk according to building construction characteristics and external influences.
 Another study aiming to analyze fire patterns was conducted by Lee et al. [28] by applying the Support Vector Machine model to analyze the correlation between building characteristics, occupants, and fire incidents in Sydney.